 We are trying to say that the UK Government is taking a very healthy slice of tax from Gambling, and you should almost certainly not worry about keeping your slice to yourself.

 No. You will not be taxed on casino winning in the UK, whether you bet £10 a week or try to make a living from gambling sites.

-We should point out that our advice is very narrowly looking at traditional gambling games such as video slots, blackjack, sports betting, bingo, lotteries, or poker.
+Our advice is very narrowly looking at traditional gambling games such as video slots, blackjack, sports betting, bingo, lotteries, or poker.
 We cannot offer advice if you do spread betting, financial betting, or trade in the stock market.

-Generally speaking, it is almost impossible to be a ‘professional’ gambler at casinos – because, over the long term, you will lose more than you win.
+Generally speaking, it is almost impossible to be a ‘professional’ gambler at casinos – because you will lose more over the long term than you win.

 The trick is in knowing when to walk away and enjoy your tax-free UK casino winnings rather than play it back into the gambling sites.

 You can get your casino winnings tax-free if you live in the United Kingdom.
 Currently, that includes the nations of England, Wales, Scotland, and Northern Ireland.

 These countries have no separate rules or regulations regarding gambling taxation despite each having its own governing bodies.